 Mother Jones reports that Luntz is now advising American environment groups on how to better communicate the climate issue, notably by not mentioning climate change!
 Climateprogress.org reports this afternoon that Obama’s chief pollster, Joel Benenson, agrees on the level of bipartisan support for climate action after polling he conducted in 16 battleground states.
 He writes:

 “As 2010 begins, public support for an energy and climate bill remains strong.
 Overall, 58% of likely 2010 voters support the bill and just 37% oppose it when told the following:

 ‘This past summer, the U.S. House of Representatives passed an energy bill that limits pollution and greenhouse gas emissions through what’s been called a Cap and Trade plan and also invests in clean, renewable energy sources in America.
 Soon, the Senate will debate it.
 Support/Oppose for Energy Bill that Contains Cap and Trade’.”

 Benenson found that 56 per cent of voters would be more likely to re-elect their Senators than vote for the bill, with only 35 per cent less likely to vote for re-election.
 On the other hand, half of voters would be less likely to vote to re-elect their Senator if s/he voted against the bill, while only 39 per cent would be more likely to vote for re-election.
 In other words, support for limits on global warming pollution would be a net political plus in these battleground states.
 Left Foot Forward reported earlier on numerous other polls showing broad bipartisan support for Obama’s climate plan.

 (Hat tip: Climate Progress.)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.